 An elderly woman came to my door near midnight, regal and impeccably dressed, and yet distressed because “Ted Bundy has been stealing my nylons and my pantyhose.
 He’s been coming into my house since 1948 and he takes my personal files.
 He’s very clever, he puts everything back so that you can scarcely tell it’s been moved.”

 Or, eerily, women who say they’d encountered and escaped from Ted and never knew who he was until after his arrests.
 Rule says some are likely actually escaped victims, some definitely not.
 Which is equally disturbing, assuming they’re not imagining things like Ted the sticky-fingered pantyhose bandit above, but rather, other men did very similar things.
 Ugh.
-The 1970s seems like such a weird, scary time.
+The 1970s seem like such a weird, scary time.

 And if you needed one more reason to blacklist conservative gay conversion therapy-peddling group Focus on the Family, with their anti-LGBT propaganda, distorted science, and meddling in politics trying to blur the lines between church and state, here’s something: